UNIX System Laboratories, Inc. v. Berkeley Software Design, Inc.

 USL v.
-BSDi was a lawsuit brought in the United States in 1992 by Unix System Laboratories against Berkeley Software Design, Inc and the Regents of the University of California over intellectual property related to the Unix operating system; a culmination of the Unix wars.
+BSDi was a lawsuit brought in New Jersey federal court in 1992 by Unix System Laboratories against Berkeley Software Design, Inc. and the Regents of the University of California over intellectual property related to the Unix operating system; a culmination of the Unix wars.
 The case was settled out of court in 1994 after the judge expressed doubt in the validity of USL's intellectual property, with Novell (who by that time had bought USL) and the University agreeing not to litigate further over the Berkeley Software Distribution (BSD).

 Background

 The suit has its roots at the Computer Systems Research Group (CSRG) at the University of California, Berkeley, which had a license for the source code of UNIX from AT&T's Bell Labs.
 Students doing operating systems research at the CSRG modified and extended UNIX, and the CSRG made several releases of the modified operating system beginning in 1978, with AT&T's blessing.
 Because this Berkeley Software Distribution (BSD) contained copyrighted AT&T Unix source code, it was only available to organizations with a source code license for Unix from AT&T.

 Students and faculty at the CSRG audited the software code for the TCP/IP stack, removing all the AT&T intellectual property, and released it to the general public in 1988 as "Net/1", under the BSD license.
-When it became apparent that the Berkeley CSRG would soon close, students and faculty at the CSRG began an effort to remove all the remaining AT&T code from the BSD and replace it with their own.
+As it became clear that the Berkeley CSRG would soon shut down, students and faculty there launched an effort to eliminate all remaining AT&T code from BSD and replace it with code of their own.
 This effort resulted in the public release of Net/2 in 1991, again under the BSD license.
 Net/2 contained enough code for a nearly complete UNIX-like system, which the CSRG believed contained no AT&T intellectual property.

 Berkeley Software Design (BSDi) obtained the source for Net/2, filled in the missing pieces, and ported it to the Intel i386 computer architecture.
 BSDi then sold the resulting BSD/386 operating system, which could be ordered through 1-800-ITS-UNIX.
-This drew the ire of AT&T, which did not agree with BSDi's claim that BSD/386 was free of AT&T intellectual property.
+This drew the ire of AT&T, which did not agree with BSDi's claim that BSD/386 was free of AT&T's intellectual property.
 AT&T's Unix System Laboratories subsidiary filed suit against BSDi in New Jersey in April 1992, a suit that was later amended to include The Regents of the University of California.